pensjonatus/flash-fiction/blog/music-mush.md

 ---
-title: 'Music Mush'
+title: Music Mush
 date: '2014-09-08'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The boy was carrying a guitar.
 A bunch of rednecks stopped by as he was walking